sebenciso/Test-Challenge-Cucumber-Java/README.md

 mvn package

+Execute the following for a list of tasks that Gradle can run with the current configuration:

+gradle tasks --all

 WIKI
 Readme from a template to do a good -> link: https://gist.github.com/Villanuevand/6386899f70346d4580c723232524d35a Gradle vs. Maven -> link: https://dzone.com/articles/gradle-vs-maven